Hikkaduwe Sri Sumangala Thera: Biography

-In 1864 he was appointed as the Chief priest of the Sripada (Adam's peak), the holy mountain of Sri Lanka.
-With this appointment he was unanimously recognized as the foremost Buddhist monk in the whole island.
-Hikkaduwe Sri Sumangala thera was well versed in Sinhala, Pali, Sanskrit and English languages and also had a very good knowledge in Buddhism, History, Arithmetic and Archaeology.
+In 1864, he was appointed as the Chief priest of the Sripada (Adam's peak), the holy mountain of Sri Lanka.
+With this appointment he was unanimously recognised as the foremost Buddhist monk in the whole island.
+Hikkaduwe Sri Sumangala thera was well versed in Sinhala, Pali, Sanskrit and English languages and also had a very good knowledge in Buddhism, history, arithmetic and archaeology.
 He wrote many books in these subjects and was a leading figure of the Panadura debate (Panadurawadaya) held in 1873.
 It was after reading a report of this debate that Colonel Henry Steele Olcott visited Sri Lanka.
-Colonel Olcott learnt Buddhism and Pali under Hikkaduwe Sri Sumangala Thera, who guided him to establish many Buddhist schools in Sri Lanka, such as Ananda College, Colombo (1886), Mahinda College, Galle (1892) and Dharmaraja College, Kandy (1887).
+Colonel Olcott learned Buddhism and Pali under Hikkaduwe Sri Sumangala Thera, who guided him to establish many Buddhist schools in Sri Lanka, such as Ananda College, Colombo (1886), Mahinda College, Galle (1892) and Dharmaraja College, Kandy (1887).
 It was also in the presence of Hikkaduwe Sri Sumangala Thera, C. W. Leadbeater, an influential member of the Theosophical Society repeated the Three Refuges and the Five Precepts of Buddhism and became a Buddhist.

-In 1885 with the donation of a land area in Hunupitiya Colombo by, H.L.De Mel, a non Buddhist, he was able to establish the Gangarama Temple.
-He also took measures to bring down a part of the Sri maha bodhi from Anuradhapura and Plant it amidst the Gangarama Temple premises for worship.
-He was the chief monk of the Gangarama Temple and upon his demise he was succeeded by Rev. Devundara Sri Jinarathana Thero.
+In 1885 with the donation of a land area in Hunupitiya Colombo by, H. L. De Mel, a non-Buddhist, he was able to establish the Gangarama Temple.
+He also took measures to bring down a part of the Sri maha bodhi from Anuradhapura and plant it amidst the Gangarama Temple premises for worship.
+He was the chief monk of the Gangarama Temple and upon his demise, he was succeeded by Rev. Devundara Sri Jinarathana Thera.

 Hikkaduwe Sri Sumangala Thera was the chairman of the 'Colombo Committee' which originally designed the Buddhist flag in 1885.
-Sri Sumangala thera was also a pioneer in Buddhist news paper journalism in Sri Lanka.
-The paper "Lankaloka" was started by him and afterwards he assisted the local Buddhist community to publish papers such as "Sarasavisandaresa" and "Sinhala Bauddhaya".
-He was well honored an awarded many titles by Sri Lankans as well as the people of many other countries in the East and the West.
+Sri Sumangala thera was also a pioneer in Buddhist newspaper journalism in Sri Lanka.
+The paper "Lankaloka" was started by him, and afterwards, he assisted the local Buddhist community to publish papers such as "Sarasavisandaresa" and "Sinhala Bauddhaya".
+He was well honored and awarded many titles by Sri Lankans as well as the people of many other countries in the East and the West.
 Reputed and renowned institutions in Ireland, Italy, Hungary and Germany also bestowed felicitation degrees on him.
 After rendering a yeoman service to the Buddhasasana, Hikkaduwe Sri Sumangala Thera died on 29 April 1911, at the age of 84.